sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_7.rst

 There is probably a lot more issues like this to think about, but that will do to start with.
-What I really want to point out is the blindingly obvious truth that real world science is conducted by actual humans, and only the most gullible of people automatically assumes that everyone else is honest and impartial.
+What I really want to point out is the blindingly obvious truth that real-world science is conducted by actual humans, and only the most gullible of people automatically assumes that everyone else is honest and impartial.
 Actual scientists are not usually *that* naive, but for some reason the world likes to pretend that we are, and